🚀

 Conditional logic allows you to build interactive forms that display relevant fields and improve the overall user experience.

 Think about it.
-If your forms contain fields that users find irrelevant, they are less likely to complete the sign-up process.
+If your forms contain fields that users find irrelevant, they are less likely to complete the submission process.
 Users are more willing to invest time into businesses that connect with them on a personal level.

 But conditional logic in Gravity Forms isn’t limited to form fields.
-You can use conditional logic to deliver relevant, personalized messages to users in a variety of ways.
+You can use conditional logic to deliver relevant, personalized messages to users in a variety of ways:

 - Display different information to a user depending on their role